AskTiba/DigitalBank-LP/README.md

 ````

-This button uses a gradient, hover effect, and smooth transitions — all with Tailwind utilities.
+This reponsive compenent was used to render a card.

 ### Continued development